Healthy Vegan Zucchini Bread

 Place in the preheated oven and bake at 350°F for approximately 50 minutes.
 Remember that oven temperatures vary.

-About 40 minutes into cooking, test for doneness.
+STEP #8: About 40 minutes into cooking, test for doneness.
 To do this, insert a toothpick into the center point.
-If the toothpick comes out clean, the cake is done, otherwise place back into the oven and test again in 5-10 minutes.
+If the toothpick comes out clean, the cake is done; otherwise, place it back into the oven and test it again in 5-10 minutes.

 Remove from oven when done, allow to cool, and serve warm.

-Recipe adapted from Breaking the Food Seduction by Dr. Neal Barnard, President of Physicians Committee.
+This recipe was adapted from Breaking the Food Seduction by Dr. Neal Barnard, President of the Physicians Committee.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!